 Here are 15 of the best tools that are widely used by software testers:

 This test management tool is best known for its convenience.
-Without needing to switch between other tools, QAComplete lets you manage all requirements, test, and bugs.
+Without needing to switch between other tools, QAComplete lets you manage all requirements, tests, and bugs.
 This is made possible with the tool’s central hub, which allows users to navigate through and create reports on all their previous and current tests.

 WebLOAD is a testing tool for web and mobile applications.
 Developed under RadView Software, this tool simulates user engagements so that testers can observe and efficiently test against bottlenecks in an app.